open-telemetry/opentelemetry-specification/specification/api-metrics.md

 - Why not use a Counter instrument?
-In order to use a Counter instrument, we would need to convert total usage figures into differences.
-Calculating differences from the previous measurement is easy to do, but Counter instruments are not meant to be used from callbacks.
+In order to use a Counter instrument, we would need to convert total usage figures into deltas.
+Calculating deltas from the previous measurement is easy to do, but Counter instruments are not meant to be used from callbacks.
-- Why not report differences in the Observer callback?
+- Why not report deltass in the Observer callback?
 Observer instruments are meant to be used to observe current values.
-Nothing prevents reporting differences with an Observer, but the standard aggregation for Observer instruments is to sum the current value across distinct label sets.
+Nothing prevents reporting deltas with an Observer, but the standard aggregation for Observer instruments is to sum the current value across distinct label sets.
 The standard behavior is useful for determining the current rate of CPU usage, but special configuration